exoplatform/exo-documentation/docs/Manage-Space.rst

 *Space applications*

-   By default, the space is featured with some default applications pages on the space navigation bar.
+   The space is featured with some default applications pages on the space navigation bar.
 Simply click each application to use its functions.
 See :ref:`Managing space navigation bar <Manage-space-navbar>` for more details.